List of Doom ports: Atari Jaguar

-The Jaguar version was published by Atari and was released on November 28, 1994.
+The Jaguar version was developed by id Software and published by Atari, and was released on November 28, 1994.
 This version has more levels than the SNES and 32X versions, and as many levels as the 3DO and GBA versions. id Software had to strip down the port to allow the game to fit on a 2 megabyte cartridge.
 It features 22 of the PC version's 27 levels, though many of them are simplified, plus two new levels (the levels titled "Tower of Babel" and "Hell Keep" are not the same as the PC levels of the same names).
 Unlike the 32X, SNES, and 3DO versions, this version of the game display occupies the full screen, albeit with an opaque status bar at the bottom.
 The game runs at a fairly constant and fluid frame-rate.
 The levels use more complex lighting effects, but have less variation in floor depth and ceiling height.
 It lacks the Cyberdemon, the Spider Mastermind, and the Spectre.
 It is compatible with the JagLink 2-console networking device for two players to play deathmatch.
 The Jaguar version does not have any music during gameplay, but plays the title theme and intermission music with new instruments.
 Game settings and progress through the levels are saved automatically, and the player can start a new game anywhere up to the last level reached.
 Instead of having to cycle through the selection of weapons, the player can select a weapon by pressing its corresponding button on the controller's number pad.

 Next Generation gave it four out of five stars and called it "Definitely the best Jaguar title we've seen so far."

-James "Quasar" Haley, one of the developers of the remastered version, confirmed the PC version of the game Killing Time was based on the Atari Jaguar version of Doom that had previously been worked on by developer Rebecca Heineman.
+James "Quasar" Haley, one of the developers of the remastered version of the game Killing Time, confirmed that it was originally based on the Atari Jaguar version of Doom.
+In particular, developer Rebecca Heineman had used the source code of the Jaguar port as a basis for the 3DO port of Doom, and then used the 3DO port as the basis for Killing Time.